G-Bro/hyperion-ruby/README.md

 `. install.sh`

 Install the dev kit.
 This will only install the dev kit for your current shell session.
+If you would like to define it permanently add `"alias hyp=ruby <install_path>/dev-kit/dev_kit.rb"` to your .bashrc or .zshrc file

 `hyp start <service>`